christofolo/christofolo.github.io/musictheory.md

 Some of the colors in music can be called notes.
 Notes are named pitches.
 Pitches can be high (bright).
 Or pitches can be low (dark).
 In art, dark red and light red are both red, just different shades.

 "Melody" is like making art without mixing the paints.
-In music, the melody is made up of a string of notes.
+In music, the melody is made up of notes played or sung in an order that the musican feels "paints" a pleasing picture.
+When you sing along with a song, you're singing the melody.

-Give it a try: play one note at a time on your high E string (the string closest to your toes).
+Give it a try on your guitar: play one note at a time on your high E string (the string closest to your toes).
 You can start on the open string, then play up the fretboard on each fret (as high as you'd like!) and then come back down and finish on the open high E string.
+This is technically a melody but not that interesting.

 However, some of the colors in music can be called chords.
 Artists also mix paints to create new colors.
 Musicians can do the same thing by playing multiple notes at the same time.
 The general term for this is "harmony" (at least 2 notes played at the same time).
 Chords are the most common type of harmony.
 Generally chords are a minimum of 3 notes played at the same time.